swissmanu/mse-thesis/content/content.md

 Within the scope of my master studies research, I examined the necessity of paradigm-specific debugging utilities, when software engineers debug programs based on RxJS, a functional reactive programming library for JavaScript.
 During my research, I explored how professionals debug RxJS programs, what tools and techniques they employ, and why most of them prefer to use print statements instead of specialized debugging utilities.
 In doing so, I identified a key factor for the success of a debugging tool: It needs to be "ready to hand", or its users will not use it at all.

 Based on the premise of "readiness to hand", I developed a practical debugging tool for reactive programming with RxJS, which makes manual print statements in this context obsolete.

-TODO

-This debugger was developed using an iterative, user-centered design process, which ensures  A usability inspection and a usability test The resulting extension integrates with Visual Studio Code and provides a proof by existence o

-In this summative thesis,
+In this summative thesis, I consolidate my research results documented and published in research papers.
+I will conclude the introduction with an overview on relevant programming paradigms and the specific debugging challenges they carry.
+In *@sec:related-work